 - A. Investment performance of funds designated as short-term funds and other funds that must maintain a high degree of liquidity will be compared to the return of the S&P Rated GIP Index Government 30-Day Gross of Fees Yield.
-Investments of current operating funds shall have maturities of no longer than twenty-four (24) months. - B. Investment performance of funds designated as core funds and other non-operating funds that have a longer-term investment horizon will be compared to the Bank of America Merrill Lynch 1-3 Year U.S. Treasury/Agency Note Index.
-The portfolio's total rate of return will be compared to this benchmark. - C. Investment Manager or Advisor will report performance on both book value and total rate of return basis and compare results to the above-stated benchmarks.
+Investments of current operating funds shall have maturities of no longer than twenty-four (24) months. - B. Investment performance of funds designated as core funds and other non-operating funds that have a longer-term investment horizon will be compared to either the ICE BofA 1-3 Year U.S. Treasury/Agency Index or the ICE BofA 1-5 Year U.S. Treasury/Agency Index.
+The portfolio's total rate of return will be compared to this benchmark.
+These indices represent all U.S. Treasury and Federal Agency securities maturing over one (1) year, but less than three (3) or five (5) years respectively.
+This maturity range is an appropriate benchmark based on the objectives of the City. - C. Investment Manager or Advisor will report performance on both book value and total rate of return basis and compare results to the above-stated benchmarks.